CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 Instanced 3D Models uses [glTF 2.0](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) for model data.

-The [binary glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#binary-gltf-layout) immediately follows the feature table and batch table.
+The required [binary glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#binary-gltf-layout) immediately follows the feature table and batch table.
 It may embed all of its geometry, texture, and animations, or it may refer to external sources for some or all of these data.

 `header.gltfFormat` determines the format of the glTF field